+Due to the limited maneuverability of ships, the optimal path on a graph should consider both the path length and steering angles on each node of the path.
+For container ships, the fuel consumption rate is mainly determined by their sailing speed and grows with speed in the form of a power function [34].
+Thus, when the path has already been determined, there is a tradeoff between travel speed and fuel consumption.
+In this research, we assume that the own ship is already moving at a speed so that the travel time and fuel consumption are balanced, and the speed does not change in the future motion.
+In addition, we assume that the own ship prefers small steering angles and will try to find a smooth path.
 Noticing that the optimal path from a vertex to a destination is also the optimal path from the destination to that vertex, we can build a tree from the destination vertex and span it to cover the space so that a path on the tree is the optimal path from the vertex to the root.
 Such a tree is referred to as the destination tree in this paper.
 Here we use a modified Dijkstra's algorithm [4] to build the destination tree.
-Since ships have only the limited steering capability, a steering cost is introduced to build the tree.
-The path cost is defined as Eq.
-(1-4).
+Since ships have only limited steering capability, a steering cost is introduced to build the tree.
+The path cost is defined as Eqs.
+(1)-(4).

-$$PathCost = DistCost + \alpha \cdot SteerCost$$ (1)
+$$PathCost = DistCost + \alpha \cdot SteerCost \tag{1}$$